Rules and Information

 |More Information||Visit – http://thattakesthecake.org – or – Call – Make It Sweet at (512) 371-3401.|

-- The Awards Ceremony will be held on Sunday, February 28, 2016, at the Round Rock Sports Center.
+- The Awards Ceremony will be held on Sunday, February 26, 2017 starting at 4 pm at the Round Rock Sports Center.

-- Child and Junior Divisional Competition entries will all be recognized with a medal.
+- Child and Junior entries will all be recognized with a medal.

-- 1st, 2nd, and 3rd place Divisional Competition entries will be recognized in all other divisions for each style.
+- 1st, 2nd, and 3rd place Divisional Competition entries will be recognized in each division for each style.
+Also, award levels are at the judges’ discretion if less than 3 entries per style or as determined based on the criteria and skill level.

-- One Best of Division entry will be chosen from each division with the exception of Child and Junior Divisions.
+- One Best of Division entry will be chosen from each division.

 - The Best of the Divisional Competition will be chosen from the Best of Division winners.